 (Bachelor of Science in Public Health and Family Science)

 I was born and raised in Baltimore, Maryland, where I graduated with a degree in Public Health and Family Science, with a focus on child maltreatment from Towson University.
 My experience working with children began when I was 16 years old as a summer camp counselor.
-Since then, I have had the privilege of working with over a hundred families and their children(ages 0-13 years old) in different schools / daycares, summer camps, nonprofits, and in a hospital setting as a child life specialist.
+Since then, I have had the privilege of working with over hundreds of families and their children(ages 0-13 years old) in different schools / daycares, summer camps, nonprofits, and in a hospital setting as a child life specialist.